 Concerns Involving an Instructor or a Course

-- In the event that a student has a complaint involving a course in which s/he is enrolled (course policies, instruction, grading, etc.), the student should follow the procedures listed below:
+In the event that a student has a complaint involving a course in which the student is enrolled (course policies, instruction, grading, etc.), the student should follow the procedures listed below:

 - Meet or speak with the instructor.
 In the best interests of both parties, resolution ideally should be reached at this stage.

 - If a resolution is not reached between the student and instructor, meet or speak with with the instructor’s department chairperson or program coordinator.

 - Meet or speak with the Dean of the College.

 Concerns Related to Administrative Departments or Personnel within Academic Affairs

 Concerns regarding academic affairs administrators or departments should be addressed through department leadership (as identified via the links below) and then to the College Dean, if not resolved.

 - Collegiate Science and Technology Entry Program (CSTEP)

 Students can access general Academic Policies in the College Catalogs regarding academic standing, degree requirements, course offerings, the application of transfer credits.